 SC participation

-In the Article, the term attend is used to indicate the right to be present at a meeting of the SC; the term participate is used to indicate a right to provide input and engage in discussion; the term vote is used to indicate the right to take part in decision-making activities, including if necessary, casting a vote.
+In this Article, the term attend is used to indicate the right to be present at a meeting of the SC; the term participate is used to indicate a right to provide input and engage in discussion; the term vote is used to indicate the right to take part in decision-making activities, including if necessary, casting a vote.
 The right to vote includes the rights to participate and attend.
 The right to participate includes the right to attend.

 The following shall have a right to vote in the SC: